grange85/ahfow-www/_posts/2003/2003-11-13-damon-naomi-recording-new-album.markdown

 - damon & naomi
 tags: []
 ---
-<p>OK, so this is snagged pretty much verbatim from http://www.damonandnaomi.comIt appears D&amp;N are in the studio with Kurihara "working on a new album".
+<p>OK, so this is snagged pretty much verbatim from http://www.damonandnaomi.comIt appears D&N are in the studio with Kurihara "working on a new album".
 No information on when it will be released.
 Also on their website it mentions that they'll be playing a festival in Taiwan in January</p>